77% of American voters support policies that ensure a secure supply of abundant, affordable and reliable energy.

 - 74% of Americans agree that government regulation can increase the cost of gasoline for consumers

-- 3 out of 4 vehicles on the road today are not designed to use E15
+- Nearly 70% of vehicles on the road today are not designed to use E15

 - 71% of Americans are concerned about government requirements that would increase ethanol in gasoline